JuliaPy/PyCall.jl/README.md

   convert the `PyPtr` return values to `PythonObject` objects in order to have their Python reference counts decremented when the object is garbage collected in Julia.  i.e. `PythonObject(ccall(func, PyPtr, ...))`.

+* You can call `pyincref(o::PyObject)` and `pydecref(o::PyObject)` to
+  manually increment/decrement the reference count.
+This is sometimes needed when low-level functions steal a reference or return a borrowed one.

+* The function `pyerr_check(msg::String)` can be used to check if a Python exception was thrown, and throw a Julia exception (which includes both `msg` and the Python exception object) if so.
+The Python exception status may be cleared by calling `pyerr_clear()`.

 ## Author